fivdi/onoff/README.md

 ## Additional Information

-Tested on the following platforms:
+onoff was tested on the following platforms:

 - Raspberry Pi 1, 2 and 3
   - Raspbian